Pitigrilli: Postwar years

 In 1948 Segre and his family moved to Argentina, then under the rule of Juan Perón.
 They remained there for ten years.
 He continued to write but had no novels published in Italy from 1938 to 1948.

+On the invitation of a playwright friend, it was recorded that Pitigrilli visited for Mass, sitting in the darkened back of a church.
+The priest leading mass at that time, the famed Padre Pio, said to all assembled, “Let’s pray fervently for someone who is in great need of prayer.
+One day he will approach the Eucharistic table and will bring many with him who have been in error like himself.”
+This moved Pitigrilli to tears.
+Padre Pio told Pitigrilli afterwards, “What profit a man to gain the whole world and lose his soul.
+Truly, God is good to you.”
+Pitigrilli was moved deeply, and became a firm Catholic.
+His later literary works reflect a more Christian message.

 In 1958, Pitigrilli moved with his family again, returning to Europe to live in Paris.
 He occasionally visited his house in Turin, which he had managed to keep.
 He continued to write and publish novels as Pitigrilli until 1974.
 He died in Turin in 1975.

 Following his death, his Dolicocefala Bionda and L'Esperimento di Pott, two early novels, were re-issued in one edition in 1976 with an introduction by the noted Italian author Umberto Eco.
 Eco wrote: “Pitigrilli was an enjoyable writer – spicy and rapid – like lightning”.

 Collaboration with the Fascist regime

 In 1991 Alexander Stille published Benevolence and Betrayal: Five Italian Jewish Families under Fascism.
 Stille documents how Pitigrilli acted as an informant for the Fascist secret police OVRA during the 1930s, until 1939.
 Stille noted that the Fascist secret police used intelligence from these conversations to arrest and prosecute anti-fascist Jewish friends and relatives of Pitigrilli.

 Stille used many documents and accounts by members of the clandestine anti-fascist movement Giustizia e Libertà (Justice and Freedom) operating in Turin.
 An Italian post-war government committee investigating collaborators and OVRA concluded about the writer: "…the last doubt (on Pitigrilli being OVRA informant number 373) could not stand after the unequivocal and categorical testimonies … about encounters and confidential conversations that took place exclusively with Pitigrilli".